 A convoluted backstory was created, to explain how the Berry Kids were discovered by Walter Knott in his "magical berry patch."
 This was similar to the "discovery legend" that accompanied every Cabbage Patch Kids doll, explaining how Xavier Roberts found the kids in a "magical cabbage patch."
 This legend was printed out and included with each purchase of a Knott's Berry Kid.

 I remember these dolls being pretty popular with guests that first summer and on into the Christmas season.
 I bought several sets of these as Christmas gifts for family members.
 This is a set that I bought for my mom.

 Knott's Berry Kids were made exclusively for Knott's Berry Farm by "Carleen."

 I wonder if that's "Carleen" in the photo below.
 It's interesting to note that the dolls in the basket appear to be wearing a purple or "boysenberry" color and that the dolls being sold were wearing more of a maroon color.

-The woman seen above is sitting on a porch that was located across the street from the Barber Shop and the Silver Dollar Saloon on Main Street, but the dolls were actually sold at the Bonnet Shop on School Road (currently the Halloween Haunt Museum and formerly Mrs. Murphy's Boarding House, among many other things).
+The woman seen above, is sitting on a porch next door to the Doll Shop, which was located across from the Ghost Town Grill on Main Street.
+The dolls were actually sold at both the Doll Shop and the Bonnet Shop, which was located on School Road (currently the Halloween Haunt Museum and formerly Mrs. Murphy's Boarding House, among many other things).